ito-suite/ng-ito-dataviewer/README.md

 Which means that the asset has transience enabled by the asset owner, and that it has two types of transience enabled, based upon the number of views and a duration.
 In this case the asset will be purged from the database and FS after one view OR after the passage of 7 days (according to unix time) and then the asset owner(s) will be notified according to their notification preferences.

-The constructor consists of conditions and reactions that can be combined at will.
+The constructor consists of conditions and reactions that can be combined at will...

 ```
 REQUEST: